navicore/cem3/examples/ffi/readline/README.md

 # GNU Readline FFI Example

-This example demonstrates using GNU Readline for line editing and history.
+This example demonstrates using GNU Readline for line editing and history, loaded via an external FFI manifest with `--ffi-manifest`.

 ## License Warning